allenai/OLMo/README.md

 OLMo is a repository for training and using AI2's state-of-the-art open language models.
 It is built by scientists, for scientists.

+## 🚧🚧🚧 Under Construction 🚧🚧🚧
+This repository is not yet up-to-date for OLMo2.
+Watch this space for updates.

 ## Installation

 First install [PyTorch](https://pytorch.org) according to the instructions specific to your operating system.